-View OVC and Federal partner agency products on emerging victim issues, promising practices, policy development, and technical assistance and skill-building tools published in the past year.
+View new OVC products on emerging victim issues, promising practices, policy development, and technical assistance and skill-building tools.

 2016 National Crime Victims’ Rights Week Online Resource Guide (February 2016)

 Ahead of National Crime Victims’ Rights Week, April 10 to 16, OVC has released its annual comprehensive Resource Guide.
 The 2016 NCVRW Resource Guide highlights this year’s theme, Serving Victims.
 Building Trust.
 Restoring Hope.
 Inside, you’ll find educational content, campaign materials, and artwork in both English and Spanish to support and enhance your efforts to raise awareness, build new partnerships, and support victims in your community.

 For additional information about NCVRW, visit our NCVRW website.